 Students completing this certificate are prepared to assume a variety of positions in a computerized office setting.
-The certificate contains most of the core computer classes in the Computer Support Specialist Associate Degree.
+The certificate contains most of the core computer classes in the Computer Support Specialist Associate degree.
 Students completing this certificate may find jobs as a computer support specialist, computer applications specialist, information office manager, end-user support technician, information systems associate, personal computer (PC) coordinator, or software specialist.
 Students can also continue on for the associate degree or may complete this certificate to improve current job skills.

-Minimum credits: 16 Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.0 Minimum Jackson College credits: 15
+Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.0 Minimum Jackson College credits: 15

-COMPUTER SUPPORT SPECIALIST CORE REQUIREMENTS (16 CREDITS) Take the following:
+COMPUTER SUPPORT SPECIALIST CORE REQUIREMENTS (16 CREDITS)